-Formal caregivers can make a description of a single visit (EMR) themselves or upload data.
-This data is always accessible for the professional who created this information.

-- Formal caregivers can consult the full patient history (EHR) when granted access by the older adult.
-Besides continuous access, there is a one-time, password-enabled access option as well. - Formal caregivers can perform research and analysis on anonymous aggregated data from all older adults. - Formal caregivers can use the video call functionality to start or receive video calls to have e-consults with the older adults. - Formal caregivers can use InnovCare as a tool for accurately measuring and quantifying specific signs or symptoms, consequently supporting them in decision making.
+- Formal caregivers can make a description of a single visit (EMR) themselves or upload data.
+This data is always accessible for the professional who created this information. - Formal caregivers can consult the full patient history (EHR) when granted access by the older adult.
+Besides continuous access, there is a one-time, password-enabled access option as well. - Formal caregivers can use the video call functionality to start or receive video calls to have econsults with the older adults. - Formal caregivers can use InnovCare as a tool for accurately measuring and quantifying specific signs or symptoms, consequently supporting them in decision making.
 Based on this information, they can empower and coach the older adults.